sammmlow/openspacesg/docs/_sources/conduct.rst.txt

 Community Code of Conduct
 =========================

 Everyone, from students to young academics and engineers, are extremely welcome to participate and contribute!
-Of course, as with any well-meaning and good-spirited community, a properly established code of conduct would be helpful to guide the community in its ethical and professional conduct.
+Of course, as with any well-meaning, good-spirited, and light-hearted community, a properly established code of conduct would be helpful to guide the community in its ethical and professional conduct.

 It is therefore agreed upon by members of the Open Space Singapore (OSSG) Community, that the following code of conduct, also open-sourced and written by said members of the community, will be adhered to as ethically and as professionally as possible, in all manner of participation and contribution.
 It is also agreed upon that the following codes of conduct are general guidelines for the community, and not to be interpreted or represented as a formal article of the law, a legal statute, or a part of the constitution of Singapore.